29 Jun Power your Industry 4.0 Initiatives with Up-to-date Bill of Materials

 A Bill of Materials (BOM) is a centralized source of information containing an exhaustive list of raw materials, manufacturing components, and instructions needed to construct, produce, or repair any service or product.

-Often presented in a hierarchical way, it has the finished product on the top and the individual components and raw materials required, at the bottom.
+Often presented in a hierarchical way, it has the finished product on the top and the manufacturing processes for engineering materials required, at the bottom.
 Depending on the type of engineering and manufacturing, there are various kinds of bills of materials.

 Types of BOMs